If you’ve a blogger, you’ve probably been tempted to use free images on your blog posts. Hey, we’ve all been tempted!

+- They’re free!
 It’s true, nothing beats a freebie.

+- Few Licensing Hassles.
 Free images are often provided free of licensing requirements and few restrictions.
 The trend is towards offering photos using Creative Commons licensing which determines whether an image can be used for personal or commercial purposes, and whether or not the photographer requires attribution (credit).

+- They’re free.
 As the saying goes, “You get what you pay for.”

+- Overuse of Images.
 Because of the low quality of most free photos, the decent-quality photos available often get overused.
 The power and effectiveness of an image gets diluted the more often you see it.
 As a blogger, it is important to be unique.

-While you may never run into problems using free images on your blog, you will sleep better at night knowing exactly where your images come from and that you have legal permission to use them.
+While you may use free images on your blog and never run into problems, you will sleep better at night knowing exactly where your images come from and that you have legal permission to use them.
 Ultimately, it is you who are legally responsible for the assets used on your blog.

 Besides, quality, licensed stock photos are inexpensive.
 There are dozens of places that offer royalty free stock photos at web resolution for $1-5, and stock photo susbcriptions give you lots of images per month for as little as fractions of a dollar each.
 Using licensed images you can rest assured that the photos you are using are legal, at a very low cost.